A multimeter is a measuring device that combines various measurement functions such as voltage, current, and resistance.

 There is one thing to be aware of when measuring current.
 During the current measurement, the resistance inside the multimeter becomes almost '0'.
 This is because the multimeter must not interfere with the flow of current.
 At this time, be careful because measuring the voltage of the battery or the like may cause overcurrent to flow and damage the multimeter.
 Some high-end multimeters have a protection circuit.

 Transistor hFE measurement

-The hFE of a transistor is the ratio of the collector (C) current to the base (B) current.
-When the base current is '1', it tells how many times the collector current is amplified. hFE is also known as'current amplification factor'.
-When the three terminals of the transistor are inserted, a number between about 50 and 200 is output.
+The 'hFE' of a transistor is the collector (C) current ratio to the base (B) current.
+When the base current is '1', it tells how many times the collector current is amplified. hFE is also known as the 'current amplification factor.'
+When the transistor's three terminals are inserted, a number between about 50 and 200 is output.
 The output value is slightly different for each transistor.